Diamond Stadium: History

 The track had long straights and tight bends with distances of 250, 450, 580 & 800 yards around a 320-yard circumference.
 The stadium was owned by the Brockville Greyhound Racecourse Ltd with racing taking place on Monday, Wednesday and Saturday evenings.
 The main stand, kennels and paddock were all adjacent to the same Stirlingshire Midland Junction railway that ran below the Brockville Park football ground.
 The stadium lost its NGRC licence on 22 October 1937 but experienced a totalisator turnover high in 1946 of £218,962; a large sum for an independent track.

 The Falkirk council acquired the stadium for £31,000 at the beginning of 1972 following the exit of the previous track owner Mr George Jack.
 They in turn leased it initially to John O'Donnell and then for a number of years to Falkirk businessman William Barr.
 William Barr invested much needed funds turning it into a family affair and by 1980 all races were handicaps on an all-sand surface over distances of 215, 535, 730 & 900 yards.
-There were ten bookmakers and racing took place on Tuesday and Friday nights at 7.30pm.
+There were ten bookmakers and racing took place on Tuesday and Friday nights at 7.30 p.m.
 Trials were held on a Sunday.